-The U.S. Federal Trade Commission and the Department of Justice, Antitrust Division, have released updated vertical merger guidelines.
-The Press Release concerning the guidelines states, in relevant part:
+The Federal Trade Commission and the U.S. Department of Justice, Antitrust Division have modified procedures for antitrust review and provided direction for businesses addressing the coronavirus.
+The Press Release from the FTC states, in part: